grifguitar/algo-2024/README.md

-# Course of algorithms and data structures in the master's program at ITMO
+# Course of Algorithms and Data Structures in the master's program at ITMO

 Lecturer: Grigoriy Khlytin [@kgrigoriy](https://t.me/kgrigoriy)